• Skip to main content

 homemade creamed corn

-• Don’t skip blending part of the mixture.
-Blending a portion of the corn helps create that classic creamy texture without needing tons of cream or flour.
+• Blending a portion of the corn helps create that classic creamy texture without needing tons of cream or flour.

-• Fresh corn: If using fresh corn cut straight from the cob, it may take a few extra minutes to soften compared to frozen or canned.
+• If using fresh corn cut straight from the cob, it may take a few extra minutes to soften compared to frozen or canned.
 Cook until the kernels are tender.

-• Add mix-ins for variety.
+• Want to add more flavor?
 Try stirring in cooked bacon, fresh herbs (like thyme or chives), or a pinch of cayenne for a little kick.

-• Reheating: Warm gently on the stovetop over low heat, stirring frequently.
+• Reheat on the stovetop over low heat, stirring frequently.
 Add a splash of milk or cream if it gets too thick.

 southern creamed corn